sliptripfall/PickyEaterDirtyKeto/README.md

 	- Honey
 	- Molasses
 	- Brown & White Sugar
+	- Milk - has 12 grams of sugar (lactose)

 #### What CAN I eat?
-When looking at the nutritional label for total carbs, know that **Dietary Fibers** aren't counted in keto.
-Anything that has carbs, but are only under dietary fiber or classified as a Sugar Alcohol, you can subtract from the total carbs to calculate the [Net Carbs](#calculating-net-carbs).
+When looking at the nutritional label for total carbs, know that **Dietary Fibers** are not counted in keto.
+See this formula to calculate [net carbs](#calculating-net-carbs).

 **NOTE**: You can have cacao and cocoa (aka dark chocolate), see the section on [chocolate](Foods.md#cacaococoachocolate) for more information.